junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The two hefty guards they met at the gate burst into the room, each having a gun in their hands, pointing menacingly at them.

 Dean draws out his own gun, pointing at the taller one among the two.
 Cas steps closer to him, raising a palm in a defending gesture.
-River pulls out an alien-looking tiny gun with her free left hand.
-The Doctor steps in front of her and Amy, pointing at the guards with his sonic screwdriver like a weapon.
+The Doctor steps in front of River and Amy, pointing at the guards with his sonic screwdriver like a weapon.

 "Very West Side Story."
 Dean comments, "What now?
 You're outnumbered."